ekatie/tweeter/README.md

    5. **XSS Protection**: Tweet content is sanitized to protect against cross-site scripting (XSS) attacks.

 - **CSS Styles**: Various CSS styles are applied to enhance the visual appeal and layout of the application.
+ - *Responsive Design*: The project incorporates responsive design to ensure a seamless user experience on both desktop and smaller screens.

 ## Dependencies